-Here at Birdi, we work with plenty of drone pilot organisations and help them capture invaluable data for their real estate, roofing and solar panel company clients.
+Here at Birdi, we work with plenty of drone services businesses and help them capture invaluable data for their real estate, roofing and solar panel company clients.
 To help them out (and you) we’ve put together this practical guide to marketing a drone business, complete with immediately implementable actions as well.

 To start off, let’s run briefly through how to start a drone business in the first place.